generalized-intelligence/GAAS/demo/tutorial_4/README.md

 Again, I have to stress that you will need some extra work before going to the field test and the algorithms mentioned here are far from optimal.

-To ensure optimal reading experience, [continue reading](https://gaas.gitbook.io/guide/build-your-own-autonomous-drone-part-4-stereo-depth-estimation-octomap-and-path-planning) this tutorial at our dedicated GitBook
+To ensure optimal reading experience, [continue reading](https://gaas.gitbook.io/guide/build-your-own-autonomous-drone-part-4-stereo-depth-estimation-octomap-and-path-planning) this tutorial at our dedicated GitBook.

 ---